Nexmo/nexmo-developer/_documentation/conversation/code-snippets/conversation/update-conversation.md

 # Update Conversation

-In this code snippet you will see how to update a Conversation.
+In this code snippet you learn how to update a Conversation.

 ## Example